-I originally called this little #karmacleanse exercise a ‘Karma Kleanse’ but then I remembered that purposely using the wrong letters to be cute annoys some people and god knows I wouldn’t want to annoy them and have them talk behind my back or sarcastically tweet about how “Some people think they’re so clever using two ks.”
+I originally called this exercise a #karmacleanse, but then I remembered that purposely using the wrong letters to be cute annoys some people and god knows I wouldn’t want to annoy anyone and have them sarcastically tweet about how “Some people think they’re so clever using two ks.”

 The level of back stabbing and gossip and PATs (passive aggressive tweets) online is astounding.
-Whether you choose to participate or feed into it, is totally up to you.
+Whether you choose to participate or feed into it is totally up to you though.
 If you swim with sharks, you’re bound to get bitten.
-I prefer adorable dolphins.
-And whales and of course super cute seahorses.
+This is why I prefer adorable dolphins and whales and of course super cute seahorses.

 This ever growing negativity doesn’t just exist online.
-It’s everywhere—at the grocery store, in the park, in the school parking lot, on television, in magazines.
-We can’t seem to escape the heavy black cloud of negative ions (that’s a science thing) hanging over our heads.
+It’s everywhere—at the grocery store, in the park, in the school parking lot, on television, in the news, in magazines.
+We can’t seem to get out from under the heavy black cloud of negative ions (science thingy) hanging over our heads.

 And what’s hanging over MY head?
 Not a halo.
 I am no angel, but I strive to be.
-Hence the need for a Karma Cleanse.
+Hence the need for the occasional Karma Cleanse.

-Negativity and mean spirited banter is contagious.
-A mob mentality takes over.
+Negativity and mean spirited banter is contagious—mob mentalities take over.
 It’s instinctual.
 I think I learned that in science class too.
 Some call it venting; healthy in some ways, but I call it enough already.

 Last year I had one of my ridiculous, go-nowhere-hair-brained-schemes.
 I was going to market ‘Bitter Beads’ — to be worn on a bracelet or strung on a Negativity Necklace.
 Oh yes, I had it all worked out.
 The beads could be snapped off or slid over every time you said or did something negative; the goal being to get through an entire day without losing a single bead.

 Bitter beads aside, here’s what I’m doing this week for my Karma Kleanse (screw it, I’m using two ks!).
-Feel free to join me if you like.
+Feel free to join me!

 Karma Kleanse How-To:

-- Do not start if you have a GNO coming up or plan on drinking heavily.
+- Do not start if there’s a party coming up and you plan on drinking heavily.

-- Do not participate in gossip or catty behaviour for the entire week.
+- Avoid gossip or catty behaviour for the entire week.

-- Do not click online links or follow twitter chatter that is negative or mean or bitchy or rude.
+- Do not click online links or participate in any URL or IRL chatter that is negative or mean or bitchy or rude.

-- Do not watch The Real Housewives of Vancouver (I’m struggling with this).
+- Do not watch The Real Housewives of any city (I’m struggling with this).

 - Avoid all things tabloidy.